northwood-labs/terraform-provider-corefunc/CONTRIBUTING.md

 #### How to write a BATS test

 `tfschema` is a tool that can view the schema of any Terraform provider that is installed (via `terraform init` or `make build`).
 After installing the provider, we can run `tfschema` to generate output information.
 We use BATS to test that output against what is expected.
+This also helps us catch anything that has changed, or been added, which might require additional documentation or examples for end-users.

 * A BATS test lives in the `bats/` directory.
 * [BATS: Writing tests](https://bats-core.readthedocs.io/en/stable/writing-tests.html)